 - Also, the Pileated Snagret can be considered this to the Burrowing Snagrets, which are Mini Bosses to begin with.

 - The Ranging Bloysternote to the smaller Toady Bloyster.

 - An inter-game example: The first game had the Armored Cannon Beetle.
 The second had Armored Cannon Beetle Larvae, as well as Decorated Cannon Beetles.

 - Also, the Empress Bulblax, another king (well, queen) mook of bulborbs.

 - The Giant Breadbug... need I say more?

 - If you had any doubt that Pikmin loves this trope, Nintendo Land's Pikmin attraction has even more.
 The Bulblord (bulborbs again), the Large-Mouthed Wollywog (wollywogs), and the Bladed Beeb (beebs, introduced in this game).

-- Fallout 3 has unique "boss" versions of many mook types, such as Rocksalt, Torcher, and Roach King (Raider), Commander Jabsco and Lag-Bolt (Talon Company), the Drifter (Wastelander), the Ant Queens in Grayditch, Shalebridge, and the Corvega Factory, General Jingwei (Chinese Officer, Operation Anchorage), the Alien Drone Commander and Captain (Mothership Zeta), and Enclave Squad Sigma and their leader (Enclave Soldiers, Broken Steel).
+- Fallout 3 has unique "boss" versions of many mook types, such as Rocksalt, Torcher, and Roach King (Raider), Commander Jabsco and Lag-Bolt (Talon Company), the Drifter (Wastelander), the Ant Queens in Grayditch, Shalebridge, and the Corvega Factory, General Jingwei (Chinese Officer, Operation Anchorage), the Alien Drone Commander and Captain (Mothership Zeta), the Presidential Sentinel Unit(Sentry Bot, Broken Steel), and Enclave Squad Sigma and their leader (Enclave Soldiers, Broken Steel).
 All of these have significantly higher stats than their mook counterparts, except for the Alien Captain.